 Luxembourg compensation and benefits management is no easy task.
 You’ll have to pay employees the right salary on time while complying with all of Luxembourg’s compensation laws.
 Plus, if a collective bargaining agreement (CBA) covers your workers, you’ll need to adhere to an extra level of compliance.

 That’s where Globalization Partners steps in.
 We’ll handle compensation and benefits for your employees while taking on the risk so that you can focus on expanding your company.

 Luxembourg Compensation Laws

 Luxembourg does not have a single guaranteed minimum wage (known as Salaire Social Minimum, or SSM) for workers.
 Instead, rates depend on the employee’s age and job classification.
-The SSM is around 2,071 EUR a month for unskilled workers older than 18 years old and 2,485 EUR for skilled workers older than 18.
+As of April 2022, the SSM is around 2,313 EUR a month for unskilled workers older than 18 years old and 2,776 EUR for skilled workers older than 18.
 Unskilled and skilled adult workers get 100% or 120% of the SSM respectively, while those under 18 years old get 80% or 75% depending on their age.

 Luxembourg compensation laws also stipulate overtime rates based on the conditions of the extra hours worked.
-Each extra hour worked is 40% additional pay for all employees except upper management.
+If it is not possible to compensate for overtime with time off, the employer must pay every hour of overtime with a minimum of 140 % of the hourly salary for all employees except upper management.
 Employers must provide one and a half hours of paid rest time per hour of overtime worked.

 Guaranteed benefits also include health insurance under the state-funded healthcare plan — basic medical coverage that allows Luxembourg employees to choose a doctor, specialist, and hospital.
 Both employees and employers pay into the program.